 See 5.1.3 for the reconciliation of this threat.

 This includes feigning identities (user, application, process etc.).
-An attacker may forge Messages from a Client or a Server or a Publisher where the messages are forged to attempt to appear to be from an application other that the sending application or process.
-Spoofing may occur at multiple layers in the protocol stack.
+An attacker could forge Messages from a Client or a Server or a Publisher where the messages are forged to attempt to appear to be from an application other that the sending application or process.
+Spoofing can occur at multiple layers in the protocol stack.

-By spoofing Messages from a Client, a Server or Publisher, attackers may perform unauthorized operations and avoid detection of their activities.
+By spoofing Messages from a Client, a Server or Publisher, attackers can perform unauthorized operations and avoid detection of their activities.

 See 5.1.4 for the reconciliation of this threat.

-Network traffic and application layer Messages may be captured or modified and forwarded to OPC UA Clients, Servers, and Subscribers.
-Message alteration may allow illegitimate access to a system.
+Network traffic and application layer Messages could be captured or modified and forwarded to OPC UA Clients, Servers, and Subscribers.
+Message alteration could allow illegitimate access to a system.

 See 5.1.5 for the reconciliation of this threat.

-Network traffic and valid application layer Messages may be captured and resent to OPC UA Clients, Servers and Subscribers at a later stage without modification.
+Network traffic and valid application layer Messages could be captured and resent to OPC UA Clients, Servers and Subscribers at a later stage without modification.
 An attacker could misinform the user or send a valid command such as opening a valve but at an improper time, so as to cause damage or property loss.
-An attacker may attempt to establish a Session using a recorded Session.
+An attacker could attempt to establish a Session using a recorded Session.

 An attacker can craft a variety of Messages with invalid Message structure (malformed XML, UA Binary, etc.) or data values, and send them to OPC UA Clients, Servers or Subscribers.